ethicsescape/panopticon/_document/offer-watchful-eye.md

 ---
 layout: case
 ---
 # FWD: Attention: The Attention Layer is Here!
-(Special Offer Enclosed)
+(Offer Enclosed)

 **From:** info@marksdepartmentstore.com